The University Seal

 The seal should appear no smaller than three-quarters of an inch high.
 It should be surrounded on all sides by an amount of open space equal to half its width.
-The seal should always stand alone.

 The seal should be rendered in solid black whenever possible.
 On a dark background, the seal may be reversed (seal in white).
 Click here for more information on using campus-specific background colors.

 The design or use of any other seal to represent the University of Tennessee System, or its campuses or units, is not permitted – with the exception of the Knoxville chancellor’s office.